robin-noyes/BandBCampaigns/What? Are We Related?/What? Are We Related?.md

 - Financial
 	-  Budget was not approved to allow for maintaining more than 7 days of logs for the authentication data of the web application.
 - Political
-	-
+	- No team has been held accountable for tuning, maintenance, or validating the tool's output.
 - Personnel

--Cloud
+	- Our primary forensics led is away at a conference and will not be back for two weeks.
+The team is working to find their documentation to obtain artifacts.

+- Cloud Event Log Analysis
 - Technical
-	- Logging was incorrectly implemented , resulting in only partial log activity being available.
+	-  Logging was incorrectly implemented , wrong logging level or wrong data elements,  resulting in only partial log activity being available.
 - Financial
-	-
+	-  Someone incorrectly estimated the level of data we would be generating.
+Therefore, we do not have all of the high-volume logs like VPC flowlogs or Cloudtrail.
 - Political
-	-
+	- The application teams did not create the break-glass accounts as they felt that would be too much power to another team.
+The team has been having to work through a single-user who is not as experienced on this system and they keep providing the wrong log, wrong command output, and the delays in getting information are impacting the progress of the investigation.
 - Personnel
+	- The team lacks experience with IAM events, API logs, or cloud threat patterns

 ## Game Start
 A 3rd party, with whom the company has no prior relationship, has notified our company of the discovery of data being sold on the dark web that appears to be from our company.